-2.3 Comprehensive Examination (Plan II)
+2.3 Comprehensive Examination or Capstone/Culminating Project (Plan II)

-A final comprehensive examination, the nature of which is to be determined by the Graduate Group and approved by the Graduate Council, is required of candidates following Plan II.
-The content of the exam represents a capstone requirement that integrates the intellectual substance of the program.
+A final comprehensive examination or capstone/culminating project, the nature of which is to be determined by the Graduate Group and approved by the Graduate Council, is required of candidates following Plan II.
+The content of the exam or project represents a capstone requirement that integrates the intellectual substance of the program.